yakolle/ml2lm/ml2lm/calc/README.md

 And so far, it is developed on the differentiable platform like keras(tensorflow).

-To do: speed up converge using nested validation(self attention concept)
+To do: speed up converge using nested validation(add meta indicators to calc)